Wollac/ubahn/README.md

 # ubahn
 ## Solver for the [Rapid Transit Challenge][1] problem
 This program computes an optimal solution to the Rapid Transit Challenge - Class B, where the transportation network is given in a specific XML-format.
-A detailed description of the algorithm as well as the proof of correctnes can be found in:
+A detailed description of the algorithm as well as the proof of correctness can be found in:

 Welz, Wolfgang A. "Robot Tour Planning with High Determination Costs - Routing under Uncertainty."
 (2014). http://dx.doi.org/10.14279/depositonce-4300